How We Effectively Quarantined Client Portfolios From Extreme Market Risk

 Practically speaking, Americans tend to buy high on equanimity and greed, while they tend to sell low on volatility and fear.
 Research demonstrates that few can stick with holding a predefined asset allocation mix through thin and thick.

-So yes, tactical asset allocation is a better choice.
+So, yes, tactical asset allocation is a better choice.
 Especially in an undeniable stock bubble.
 Especially with a Fed that could not see the forest for the trees.

 This time was never going to be different.